 This Fund promotes environmental or social characteristics but does not have as its objective sustainable investment.
-The Fund does not target investments in sustainable investments as defined by Sustainable Finance Disclosure Regulation (SFDR).
+The Fund intends to partially invest in sustainable investments as defined by Sustainable Finance Disclosure Regulation (SFDR).

 Environmental or social characteristics of the financial product